Lead Response System Cost: $8K One-Time (2026)

 Layer 2: Qualification.
 Once the callback text runs reliably, add the AI layer.
 Instead of just capturing a callback request, the agent asks one question — “Is this urgent, or a scheduled job?” — and routes accordingly.
 Urgent gets your cell.
 Scheduled gets a qualification flow.

 Layer 3: CRM logging.
 Once qualification is stable, write structured notes to wherever you track leads — HubSpot, Jobber, Housecall Pro, Google Sheets.
 The AI formats the conversation into a clean entry: name, source, job type, urgency, preferred callback time.
 You never type a lead note again.
+If you want the field-by-field detail on connecting your CRM to the follow-up workflow, that breakdown covers which CRMs connect cleanly and what to do when one won’t.

 Layer 4: Booking.
 Add automated booking last.
 Don’t automate the calendar until qualification is solid — a booking confirmation sent to the wrong lead scope wastes time and looks sloppy.
 Get the qualification right first, then connect the calendar.
+The full phone-to-calendar booking flow — check availability, book the slot, send SMS reminders — is a deployment of its own once qualification is dialed in.

 Pre-deployment checklist: